Mid-Year Climbing Safety Standards Updates

 • All activities must be supervised.

-• Ratios: Refer to specific climbing activity pages for instructor to student ratios.
+• Ratios: Refer to specific climbing activity pages for Qualified Instructor to student ratios.
 Where multiple activities are taking place at the climbing site, ratios for each specific activity must follow the specific activity page requirements.

 Qualifications